Video: Guide to Making Efficient Air-Processed Perovskite Devices

-The substrates should then be cleaned in Isopropyl alcohol.
+The substrates should then be cleaned in Isopropyl alcohol (IPA).
 Place the substrates in a polypropylene beaker that has a tight-fitting lid.
 The lid prevents the IPA from evaporating during the sonication.
 The substrates are again placed into the ultra-sonic bath.
 Make sure that DI the water is close to boiling point.
 Sonicate substrates for a further five minutes.
 Remove the IPA beaker from the bath and carefully remove the lid.
 The substrates should again be dump rinsed in fresh boiling DI water.
 Perform the dump rinse twice to remove all the IPA solution from the substrates.
 Remove the substrates one by one from the holder and place them ITO side upwards on a clean room tissue.
 Hold the substrates with a pair of tweezers (be careful not to scratch the ITO) and use compression nitrogen to blow away all the water.
-Carefully lift the substrate and place it on a hot plate and heat to approximately 120 degrees Celsius.
+Carefully lift the substrate and place it on a hot plate and heat to approximately 120 °C.

 3. PEDOT:PSS anode preparation